 ServiceOntario Office Changes

-At our ServiceOntario office, we have implemented some new practices to ensure our customers and staff remain healthy.
+At the Campbellford ServiceOntario office, we have implemented some practices to ensure our customers and staff remain healthy.

-- The Campbellford ServiceOntario office will be operating on modified hours until further notice: Monday to Friday, 9 am to 4 pm.
-CLOSED from 12 pm to 1 pm.
-The office will NOT be open on Saturdays.
+- The Campbellford ServiceOntario office will be operating Monday to Friday, 9 am to 12 pm and 1 pm to 5 pm; Saturdays 9 am to 1 pm.

-- Requiring customers to use hand sanitizer upon entry to the office
+- Customers are required to use hand sanitizer upon entry to the office and masks are required

-- Disinfecting common surfaces on a regular basis
+- Staff will be disinfecting common surfaces on a regular basis